FLAMINGO: combining kinetic SZ effect and galaxy-galaxy lensing measurements to gauge the impact of feedback on large-scale structure: Results

 Armed with strong constraints on the galaxy selection (minimum stellar mass) from the galaxy-galaxy lensing comparisons, we compare the kSZ effect profiles predicted by the fiducial \flamingo\ run and the fgas feedback variants with the 150 GHz stacking measurements of \citet{Schaan2021} in Fig.~\ref{fig:kSZ_fgas}.
 The solid curves represent the predictions for the best-fitting minimum stellar masses.
 The legend provides the number of standard deviations that the model deviates from the observational measurements with the error bars corresponding to the propagated uncertainties on the stellar mass cut given the uncertainties on the galaxy-galaxy lensing measurements.
 Note that the number of standard deviations is computed using the full covariance matrices of the data, which is important since the outermost bins are highly correlated.
 Taking into account this correlation, the strongest constraint on the goodness of fit comes from the innermost three or four radial bins.

-We see visually from Fig.~\ref{fig:kSZ_fgas} and from the computed number of standard deviations that the fiducial calibrated \flamingo\ run is statistically ruled out by the kSZ effect measurements, at $\approx$7 sigma, for both the LOWZ and CMASS samples, which are independent.
-Only the strongest feedback model in this comparison (fgas-$8\sigma$) is formally consistent with the measurements, with a $\approx1\sigma$ deviation from the measurements.
+We see visually from Fig.~\ref{fig:kSZ_fgas} and from the computed number of standard deviations that the fiducial calibrated \flamingo\ run is statistically ruled out by the kSZ effect measurements, at $\approx$5 sigma, for both the LOWZ and CMASS samples, which are independent.
+Only the two strongest feedback models in this comparison, fgas-$4\sigma$ and fgas-$8\sigma$, are formally consistent with the measurements, with $\approx1.5\sigma$ and $\approx0.5\sigma$ deviations from the measurements, respectively.
 Note that in computing the number of standard deviations we have not marginalised over uncertainties in cosmology (which we expect to be small, as discussed below) or uncertainties in the velocity reconstruction used in the observational measurements.
 Thus, the quoted level of tension may be slightly overestimated.

 Note that because the kSZ effect is proportional to the gas mass, it will be affected by any physical process that alters the gas mass fractions of groups and clusters.
 Ejection of gas due to AGN feedback is believed to be the main mechanism for altering the gas fractions, but gas is also removed via radiative cooling leading to neutral gas and star formation.
 An important aspect of the \flamingo\ simulations shown in Figs.~\ref{fig:gg_lensing_fgas} and \ref{fig:kSZ_fgas} is that they have all been calibrated to reproduce the observed galaxy stellar mass function.
 Thus, the differences between the models in Fig.~\ref{fig:kSZ_fgas} are due entirely to differences in the level of gas ejection, and the relatively low observed kSZ signal indicates that a relatively high level of ejection is required.
 A caveat, of course, is if there are significant biases in the observed stellar masses (e.g., due to uncertainties in stellar population synthesis modelling or the extrapolation of surface brightness profiles) this would in turn bias the estimates of the required level of feedback.